Palestinian Lives Matter

 After the Second World War, the atrocities continued, including the notorious July 1946 bombing of the King David Hotel, Jerusalem, in which 91 people were killed including 28 British citizens and 41 Arabs.
 The establishment of the State of Israel led to the great expulsion known as the Nakba, an act of ethnic cleansing.

-The 1980s were a particularly turbulent time for the Palestinians, in particular the First Intifada which began in December 1987 lasting until September 1993.
+The 1980s were a particularly turbulent time for the Palestinians, in particular the September 1982 massacre of Sabra & Shatilla followed by the First Intifada which began in December 1987 lasting until September 1993.
 This saw Israeli soldiers engaged in a particularly shocking tactic – breaking the arms of defenceless young men.
 A lot worse was to follow including two massacres in Gaza, erroneously called wars by the Zionists and their apologists.
+The shocking brutality of the First Intifada in particular alienated many people, including Jews, and would eventually prompt a serious fracture in the Zionist movement.

 The decades long virtually unconditional support of the American Government due to pressure by a powerful political lobby that no mainstream politician dared name led to the situation we have today in which the Palestinians of the West Bank are treated little better than dogs.
 The West Bank was occupied by Israel at the start of the Six Day War, way back in 1967.
 Now, Israel’s rulers have decided mere occupation isn’t enough and plan to annex it.
-A National Day of action has been organised in Britain for July 4, probably because unlike the Americans the Palestinians have nothing to celebrate on that day.
+The aforementioned National Day of action has been organised in Britain for July 4, probably because unlike the Americans the Palestinians have nothing to celebrate on that day.

 For all the good he has done at home, Donald Trump is a dedicated Zionist, but he and his son-in-law Jared Kushner have come up with a novel peace plan that would see the West Bank and Gaza united by a tunnel.
-The Palestinians don’t think much of it, but it is better by far than what they have now.
+Although it is better by far than what they have now, the Palestinians don’t think much of it.
 One doubts it will have much support either by those organising the July 4 protests.

 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of The Duran.